 A lawyer can also advise you on how to improve your case from the beginning.
 Legal advice can help you make decisions that can prevent you from saying or doing something that could harm your case.

-Your lawyer may be able to get you out of jail, and they can keep you informed of all legal proceedings.
+Your Texas criminal defense lawyer may be able to get you out of jail, and they can keep you informed of all legal proceedings.
 They may also be able to use their resources to get your license reinstated.

 Connect With the Law Offices of Randall B. Isenberg